 Data compiled by Professor Saviour Formosa, Director of Crime Malta Observatory, in his report ‘Security and Safety in the Maltese Islands’ outlines the following criminal offence statistics by categories.
-These categories made up 87.5% of all the crime reported offences in Malta for 2019.

 - Snatch and grab

 - Theft from beaches

 - Theft from commercial and occupied residential properties

 After theft, Damages are the second most reported crime to police in Malta.
 There was a small decrease in damages reported, going from 25.3% in 2019 to 24.5% in 2020.
 Specific decreases came through the Involuntary Damage category, by Hit and Run incidents (21%) and Willful Damage by Other (18%).

 Unfortunately, Domestic Violence rates have gone up in the past few years in Malta.
 There was a 24% increase in cases from 2019 to 2020, with the pandemic being partially to blame for the rise in numbers.

 There was an increase in cases related to Stalking and Slight Bodily Harm with Physical Force.
 316 cases of Psychological Harm were reported over the year.